 Art in Protest Impact

-The Gao Brothers are a pair of artist brothers based in Beijing and New York.
-Gao Zhen (born in 1956) and Gao Qiang (born in 1962) have been on the vanguard of contemporary art in China, collaborating on painting, installation, performance, sculpture, photography, and writing since 1985, but it was not until 2003 that they were allowed to leave the PRC, after years on an official blacklist that barred them from receiving external passports.
-Since 2003, with numerous exhibitions worldwide, their work has begun to circulate in the world, gaining critical accolades for their socially progressive, conceptually anchored and aesthetically diverse art, been held in private and museum collections, such as Steven Cohen, Charles Saatchi, Ramin Salsali, Centre Georges Pompidou, the San Francisco Museum of Modern Art, Montreal Museum of Fine Arts, Princeton University Art Museum, Kemper Museum Of Contemporary Art, etc. At the 2019 Oslo Freedom Forum, the Gao Brothers performed a rendition of their iconic “Utopia of the Embrace,” a transformative public performance art project rooted in the belief that love can reclaim humanity.
-The performance gathered 100 strangers in embrace, creating a profound moment of connection and love for the community.
+Gao Zhen (born in 1956) and Gao Qiang (born in 1962) have been on the vanguard of contemporary art in China, collaborating on painting, installation, performance, sculpture, photography, and writing since 1985.
+Until 2003 they were not allowed to leave the PRC, after years on an official blacklist that barred them from receiving external passports.
+Since 2003, with numerous exhibitions worldwide, their work has begun to circulate around the world, gaining critical accolades for their socially progressive, conceptually anchored and aesthetically diverse art, and been held in private and museum collections, such as Steven Cohen, Charles Saatchi, Ramin Salsali, Centre Georges Pompidou, the San Francisco Museum of Modern Art, Montreal Museum of Fine Arts, Princeton University Art Museum, Kemper Museum Of Contemporary Art, etc. At the 2019 Oslo Freedom Forum, the Gao Brothers performed a rendition of their iconic “Utopia of the Embrace,” a transformative public performance art project rooted in the belief that love can reclaim humanity.
+The performance gathered 100 strangers in embrace, creating a profound moment of connection and love for the community.”

 Song Byeok was a state propaganda artist in North Korea until he escaped after famine killed his parents and sister.
 He has been based in South Korea since 2002, producing acrylic paintings that stylistically echo his earlier work but satirize the regime he was once forced to celebrate and often incorporate symbols of peace.
-Song uses a pseudonym to protect his remaining relatives in North Korea.
-His work is part of The Human Rights Foundation’s Art in Protest program, based on the premise that ‘Art can expose government abuse and corruption… and inspire a nation to seek freedom.
-Dictators … fear the power of art’.
-Art in Protest showcased Song’s work at events in Los Angeles and San Francisco in 2018.
+Song was awarded the 2018 Global Artist Award for his work concerning the North Korean human rights crisis, and has been featured on CNN, Washington Post, BBC, and Asahi in Japan.